A Comprehensive Review of Movement Disorders for the Clinical Practitioner

 The course program will discuss the classification of these disorders, their differential diagnosis, and their treatment.
 The course curriculum also covers the phenomenology, pathophysiology, pathogenesis, epidemiology, genetics, and other aspects of the entire field of Movement Disorders.
-This material will be presented in sessions utilizing didactic lectures and clinical discussion; along with international case presentations, video demonstrations and panel discussions.
+This material will be presented utilizing didactic lectures and clinical discussion; along with case presentations, video demonstrations and panel discussions.

 Upon completion of this program, participants will be able to: